Software bloat

 Software bloat is a process whereby successive versions of a computer program become perceptibly slower, use more memory, disk space or processing power, or have higher hardware requirements than the previous version, while making only dubious user-perceptible improvements or suffering from feature creep.
-The term is not applied consistently; it is often used as a pejorative by end users (bloatware) to describe undesired user interface changes even if those changes had little or no effect on the hardware requirements.
-In long-lived software, perceived bloat can occur from the software servicing a large, diverse marketplace with many differing requirements.
+The term is not applied consistently; it is often used as a pejorative by end users, including to describe undesired user interface changes even if those changes had little or no effect on the hardware requirements.
+In long-lived software, bloat can occur from the software servicing a large, diverse marketplace with many differing requirements.
 Most end users will feel they only need some limited subset of the available functions, and will regard the others as unnecessary bloat, even if end users with different requirements require those functions.

 Actual (measurable) bloat can occur due to de-emphasising algorithmic efficiency in favour of other concerns like developer productivity, or possibly through the introduction of new layers of abstraction like a virtual machine or other scripting engine for the purposes of convenience when developer constraints are reduced.
-The perception of improved developer productivity, in the case of practising development within virtual machine environments, comes from the developers no longer taking resource constraints and usage into consideration during design and development; this allows the product to be completed faster but it results in increases to the end user's hardware requirements to compensate.
+The perception of improved developer productivity, in the case of practising development within virtual machine environments, comes from the developers no longer taking resource constraints and usage into consideration during design and development; this allows the product to be completed faster but it results in increases to the end user's hardware requirements and/or compromised performance as a result.

 The term "bloatware" is also used to describe unwanted pre-installed software or bundled programs.

 Types of bloat

 Program bloat

-In computer programming, code bloat refers to the presence of program code (source code or machine code) that is perceived as unnecessarily long, slow, or otherwise wasteful of resources.
+In computer programming, code bloat refers to the presence of program code (source code or machine code) that is unnecessarily long, slow, or otherwise wasteful of resources.

+Feature creep

+Feature creep is the tendency for a product, project, or system to gradually expand beyond its original scope by adding more and more features over time.
+In the context of computer programs, this can result in excessive disk space usage, loss of performance and the program being harder to use and understand by most end users.